 4. “Biblical Counseling” (90 minutes): What is the mission field of the 21st century?
 Some would say it’s the church.
 Others might say it’s the damage done by the church.
 How do we restore counseling to communities who were designed to serve, lift up, and heal those around them?
 By inviting new (perhaps original) understandings of “love and truth” into our relationships, families, small groups, community and leadership cultures so that we can better serve those impacted by trauma, addiction, anxiety, depression, general and specific mental health needs and suffering overall.

-Current showings are designed to support your growth in the following areas (and are flexible to serve adults and teens):
+Our Event Themes are designed to support your growth in the following areas (and are flexible to serve adults and teens):